ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/g-m/messages.rst

 Messages contain the data that flows into and out of the :ref:`models<model-term>` in a pipeline that executes on Kamanja.
-Three types of model are supported:
+Messages are used in three ways:

-- input messages -- data flowing into a model
+- input -- data flowing into a model
-- output messages -- data flowing out of a model;
+- output -- data flowing out of a model;
-  the output message of one model can be the input message of another model.
+  the output message of one model can be the input message of another model and can be fed to an external store such as Elasticsearch.
-- storage messages --
+- storage -- data is written to

 The message data can be formatted as :ref:`CSV<csv-term>`, :ref:`JSON<json-term>`,